The Wit and Wisdom of Charles Spurgeon

 Christian receives help at the Slough of Despond

 In John Bunyan’s The Pilgrim’s Progress, Christian goes through trials, temptations, and triumphs on his pilgrimage in a fallen world to the Celestial City.
 Sin makes this world a dry and weary land.
 I’m reminded through Pastor Rob McCurley’s sermon recently, that although the road to the Heavenly City is always an ascent (Psalm 24:3), the Lord Jesus Christ is a place of Shelter.
 He is a large Rock that is higher than us (Psalm 61:2) in the wilderness, casting a shadow and providing coolness from the blistering heat of the sun.
 He is the Shade upon which we may take refuge.
 Anything else is a tree of broken branches with no leaves, leaving us exposed.
 Christ is the cool, clear Water which we may drink to the satisfaction of our parched soul.
-He is the Shelter from the storm of affliction and rain.
+He is the Shelter from the storm of affliction and rain in my pilgrimage.

-Out of the Tiger’s Mouth
+Out of the Tiger’s Mouth: The Journey of Dr. Charles Chao

-out of the tiger's mouthI read Out of the Tiger’s Mouth, a biography of the late Reformed theologian Dr. Charles H. Chao, several years ago and came across something I wrote of it again just this week.
-Being of Chinese ethnicity, I was so intrigued to learn more about his life, as he was among the first to ever translate and publish Reformed and Puritan literature into the Chinese language.
-Having Chinese-speaking family members, I was very excited that such works are made accessible.
+out of the tiger's mouthA few years ago, I read Out of the Tiger’s Mouth, a biography of the late Reformed theologian Dr. Charles H. Chao.
+As someone of Chinese ethnicity, I was especially intrigued by his life story—he was among the first to translate and publish Reformed and Puritan literature into Chinese, making these works accessible to Chinese-speaking believers.

 This book shares the story of Dr. Chao’s geographical journey from the East to the West, as well as his spiritual pilgrimage from his Christian conversion in China to his ordination as a minister in the Reformed Presbyterian Church of North America (RPCNA).